Nam-Dang13581234/ISDM-Assignment-Group/Travel Company Report.md

 ## Problem Definition:
 * During Busy Times, customers are directed to an interactive voice response system which results in lower levels of customer engagement and loss of opportunities.
-* Priority/Repeated/Potential clients hang up whilst in the waiting queue.
+* Priority, Repeated and Potential clients hang up whilst in the waiting queue.
-* For Outbound calls, the Target List formed using the 'tuple method' is very vague and lacking critical information as it does not gather enough details.
-* Interactive Voice Response Unit does not cater for all customer's accessibility needs such as verbal impediments or language difficulties.

 ## Stakeholders:
 The project has a series of stakeholders including: